Skip to main content

 Coverage and cost comparison of Benefiber vs. Metamucil

 Benefiber is an OTC supplement that is not typically covered by commercial or Medicare insurance.
-Typical retail packaging for Benefiber would be a 248 g bottle, which can cost as much as $21.
-If your healthcare provider writes a prescription for Benefiber, a coupon from SingleCare can lower the price to less than $15.
+Typical retail packaging for Benefiber would be a 248 g bottle which can cost as much as $18.
+If your healthcare provider writes a prescription for Benefiber, a coupon from SingleCare can lower the price to less than $10.

 Metamucil is also an OTC supplement that is not generally covered by commercial or Medicare insurance.
 Common packaging would be a box containing 44 dose packets of Metamucil powder.
-A coupon from SingleCare would make it possible to get Metamucil for around $17 (but, again, you’d need a prescription).
+At full retail price, this may cost more than $30.
+A coupon from SingleCare would make it possible to get a Metamucil equivalent for around $3 with a prescription.

 Benefiber Metamucil